Guest article by Bogan

 – For marine and lawn equipment I run it in the fuel mix: it both stabilizes and cleans.

-– For stored fuel it stabilizes: gas or diesel.
+– For stored fuel it stabilizes: gas or diesel fuels, up to 2 years.
+It’s safe for all gasoline & diesel engines.

 I’ve tried StaBil, PRI-D and G, Lucas, and others, and am confident they all work, but the Sea Foam is the one-does-all IMO.
 And now that I’ve scrolled through a few pages of their website have even more ideas.
 The stuff just works!